theRTB/ForzaShiftTone/README.md

   - Boost is taken into account.
 Some cars with very high boost may require a run at relatively low rpm in a relatively high gear to ensure enough data points at peak boost
   - Flat tarmac is preferable.

-### Windows executable

-There is no viable way to compile a Python script into an executable.
-Pyinstaller exists, but the result will be considered a virus.
-It will also lack a certificate leading to Chrome/Edge/SmartScreen blocking the executable.
-The yearly cost of an EV signing certificate is not worth it.
-A self-contained Python distribution is not viable to create for Windows if it has to include tkinter and matplotlib.

 ## Implementation

 The Tone Offset is dynamic.
 The program keeps track of the time between a shift tone and an initiated shift, and modifies the running Tone Offset if the tone is early or late.